HullaBrian/ttd-capa/README.md

 > [!WARNING]
 > ttd-capa is still very early-on in development.
 As such, you may encounter unexpected issues and/or spaghetti code in this project.
 In no way is this professionally written software.
+If you have an issue or a suggestion, feel free to open an issue or PR

 # Overview